zkemail/zk-email-verify/docs/zkEmailDocs/Package Overviews/README.md

 Key considerations:
 - the `email-verifier.circom` file is a standard template that can be used for email verification and customized for specific applications
-- Reads the DKIM headers and uses Regex
+- It processes DKIM headers and employs Regex for pattern matching in emails.
+- By default, inputs are kept private unless stated otherwise, while outputs are always made public.

 ## zk-email/contracts
 The @zk-email/contracts package contains Solidity contracts that are used for email verification.
 These contracts are designed to be modified for each use case, allowing for flexibility in their application.

 The `DKIMRegistry.sol` contract contains hash of the DKIM keys for public domains

 Key considerations:
 - After compiling your circuit, snarkjs will generate a Solidity file named `verifier.sol`.
 This file allows you to verify your proof on-chain.